symlynX/secure-email/README.md

 * [OpenCom](http://opencom.io) is a secure email and email-like communication in the planning stages.
 * [Ubiquitous Encrypted Email](https://github.com/tomrittervg/uee) is a protocol draft for standards that could lead to universal adoption of encrypted email.
 * [Redecentralize](https://github.com/redecentralize/alternative-internet) has a list of decentralized networks, such as Tor.
+* [#youbroketheinternet](http://youbroketheinternet.org) is a platform that explains and promotes public-key based routing technologies for a new Internet (usually spelled GNU for its strict political requirements) and organizes them on an architectural map.
+It has dozens of videos from the project presentations held at events it hosts, explaining the various projects in detail.
+You should particularly appreciate the one with Jacob Appelbaum presenting Pond.